 Heart rate measurement technology has come a long way since its humble beginnings 40 years ago.
 What started as a highly-successful strap-on-the-chest solution, has evolved into accurate optical heart rate monitoring that measures heart rate straight from the wrist.

 The convenient usability and performance of optical heart rate monitors is the result of long-term scientific research, both on the technology side and on the physiological side, the Polar Precision Prime™ sensor (available in the latest Polar watches from Polar Vantage 2 to Polar Ignite 3) representing the latest breakthrough solution.

-But before we dive deeper into the new optical heart rate measurement technology, let’s take a look at what optical heart rate (OHR) means and how we got to this point.
+But before we dive deeper into the latest wonders of optical heart rate measurement technology, let’s take a look at what optical heart rate (OHR) means and how we got to this point.

 How does optical heart rate monitoring work?